+Benchmark Indicator Description/Comments 25th Annual Water Quality and Management Conference This year we went back to in person annual Water Quality and Management Conference.
+Platform with an upward of 100 attendees.
+Classroom Outreach Due to COVID-19 restrictions still in place in schools, our in-classroom presentations have been affected.
+With those back to in person, we have conducted 10 outreach events.
 Brochures and Videos Brochures continue to be distributed throughout public areas such as City Hall, libraries, etc. Community Outreach Most municipalities are back to in person community events, where brochures & flyers will be distributed to the community.
-Public Hearing Entities conducted a one-time public hearing to the community.
+Public Hearing Entities conducted a one-time public hearing for the community.
 Advisory Workgroup Outreach, ordinance, and conference planning workgroups have met throughout the year.
 Business Education Educational brochures continue to be distributed to businesses to further educate on Stormwater and pollutant preventiveness.
 Business Inspections Inspections have been conducted, as permitted by COVID-19 regulations.
-Hotline A log is kept by each entity to ensure complaints have a follow up.
-Training Trainings continue to be offered.
+Hotline $oldsymbol{A}$ log is kept by each entity to ensure complaints have a follow-up.
+Training Training continues to be offered.